 Generalized Anxiety: People may experience irritability, muscle tension, frequent somatic complaints (headaches and stomachaches with no underlying medical condition noted), sweating, inability to complete thoughts, inability to fall asleep or to remain asleep, feeling “wound-up” or “on-edge” and most notably feeling as if he/she cannot control the worry.
 The topic of worry could be stagnant or change from day-to-day with no specific trigger.

+Panic Disorder: People will experience a sudden attack of anxiety.
+Symptoms surface differently among individuals; however, most will share the following: shortness of breath, heart palpitations/heart racing, sweating excessively, trembling, feelings of choking and impending doom.
 Individuals become overly focused on the attack itself and, of course, worried about future panic attacks, which only works to intensify the disorder.

 What is normal worry versus a true anxiety disorder?
 First, you must ask a few simple questions.